jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 }
 ```

-See the descriptions below or the relevant `builtins` source file to see the
+See the descriptions below or the relevant source file to see the default
-default options passed to each built-in source.
+options passed to each built-in source.

 Note that setting `filetypes = {}` will enable the source for all filetypes,
 which isn't recommended for most sources.